RobKenis/edgecase-2023/docs/thursday/8-navigating-story-kubernetes-seas.md

-# Navigating the Stormy Seas of Kuberentes
+# Navigating the Stormy Seas of Kubernetes

 _Brough to you by [StackState](https://www.stackstate.com/)._